dylanaraps/eiwd/autotests/test1AP/README.txt

 scanNetworkTest: This test checks that we find the right AP, as
                  specified in the hostapd conf file.
+                 conf file: IntelWIFI_CCMP.conf, IntelWIFI_TKIP.conf

 connectDisconnectTest: Connect and disconnect from a network
-                       as specified in the hostapd conf file.
+                       as specified in the hostapd conf file. conf file: IntelWIFI_CCMP.conf, IntelWIFI_TKIP.conf

+invalidPassphraseTest: Try to connect to a network with an
+                       invalid passphrase.
+The connection is
+                       unsuccessful.
+                       conf file: invalidPassphrase.conf

+APShutdownTest: Connect to a network.
+Shutdown the AP.
+The
+                connection is lost.
+                conf file: IntelWIFI_CCMP.conf, IntelWIFI_TKIP.conf
+                NOTE: Test will be removed once hwsim supports the ability to modify signal strength.

 Pre-requisites:
 1. Ensure you have hostapd installed.